silkrow/MIT-6.S081/README.md

 # MIT-6.S081

-This is a repository containing my solutions to the course MIT 6.S081.
+This is a repository containing my solutions to the labs in course MIT 6.S081.

 Here's the website where I learnt this course: https://pdos.csail.mit.edu/6.828/2021/schedule.html